-As I was writing up this recipe over the weekend, it occurred to me that it is scheduled to go live at exactly midnight here in Thailand.
-Midnight…on the first Tuesday of November.
-That means that it is already U.S. Presidential election day for those of us who live in this distant time zone.
-It made me wish I had stuck an American flag in these gorgeous buttery little rolls.
+As I was writing up this recipe over the weekend, it occurred to me that it is scheduled to go live at exactly midnight on the first day of November.
+That means Thanksgiving and Christmas are coming.
+And dinner roll season is ON.

-The recipe below delivered delightful, soft, buttery dinner rolls in an hour.
-I gave the rolls a light brush of butter before and after baking and a sprinkle of salt which made them so irresistible that Frank and I couldn’t keep our hands off of them, even after a breakfast of pumpkin pancakes.
+The recipe below delivers delightful, soft, buttery dinner rolls in one hour.
+I give the rolls a light brush of butter before and after baking and a sprinkle of salt which makes them so irresistible that Frank and I can never keep our hands off of them, even after a breakfast of pumpkin pancakes.

 Put these on your Thanksgiving list – you’ll be oh-so-glad you did.